 The Company Secretary plays an advisory role to the Board and is responsible to ensure all Board procedures and Board management matters are in line as well as in compliance with MMLR of Bursa Securities, relevant laws and regulations.
 The Company Secretary ensure that discussions at Board and Board Committees meetings are well documented, and subsequently communicated to the relevant Management for appropriate action.
-The Board is assisted by two (2) qualified and competent Company Secretaries which both are members of Malaysian Institute of Chartered Secretaries and Administrators.
+The Board is assisted by a qualified and competent Company Secretary which is member of Malaysian Institute of Chartered Secretaries and Administrators.